insterra/digitalocean/README.md

 # DigitalOcean Compute

 Terraform module template for DigitalOcean and instellar.app.
+Click `Use this template` and set it up on your organization.

 This module will setup networking and compute on digitalocean and automatically add the cluster to instellar.app.
 This is a fully automated workflow for managing your infrastructure with instellar.